juanmed/latency-data/README.md

 and overwriting the in the folder QGIS_HOME\apps\qgis\resources\ .
 Then when you import the shapefile files in QGIS and asked to define the CRS for the file, filter by "korea" and select ESPG5174 Korean Central Belt.
 Now QGIS will have all the information for later conversion to EPSG4326.

+## Usage

 This script will probably only run in Ubuntu.
 To run it, save logAnalysis.py, and the log files in a folder in the same directory.

+First you need to run logAnalysis.py, which will generate all the graphs and several csv documents.
+Then you need to run web_map_image.py to generate all the latency maps.
+This maps will be displayed in the web browser and you need to save one by one.

 Then use the following command:

 python logAnalysis.py -f [path_to_log_file] -g [path_to_gpx_file] -r [video_resolution, eg 1280x720p] -t [Test_name] -a [path_to_track_image] -k [path_to_speed_image] -x [log_file_format(1,2 or 3)] -y [number_of_camera_to_draw_latency_map_for]

 Example

+First run:

  python logAnalysis.py -f 20181214/20181214B/2018_12_14_07_10_42.txt -r 1280x720 -t 20181214_TestA -a route.jpg -k speed.png -x 3 -y 1

+Then run

+python web_map_image.py -f 20181214/20181214B/2018_12_14_07_10_42.txt -y 0

+The final parameter "y" indicates the camera number for which the latency map will be drawn.
+It goes from 0 to 11 where:

+0-4  Latency for camera x
+5    Latency All Cameras
+6-10 PC Clock latency for camera X
+11   PC Clock latency for all cameras